jerebub/interesting_web_pages_brochure/ReadMe.md

 - How to edit images with pillow
 - How to generate qr-codes with qrcode
 - How to create a pdf with multiple pages with pillow
-- Pandas shortens a colums with and truncates the text in it. that can be changed with pd.set_option('display.max_colwidth', None)
+- Pandas shortens a colums width and truncates the text in it. that can be changed with pd.set_option('display.max_colwidth', None)

 # Usage
 for the code to work you need to install the required libraries.
 You can do this by running the following command in the terminal: